By Rita Sarin, Global Vice President and Country Director of The Hunger Project India.

 Our work has shown that whenever women are in decision-making positions, their first action is to address hunger, malnutrition, hygiene and sanitation in their families and communities, followed by safe drinking water and education.
 These are the basic needs for any community to survive and develop.
 Be it food security and nutrition, health, education, sanitation, and now, awareness and support for COVID-19, women leaders are the frontline workers and will remain so no matter what.

-Let me state unequivocally that when you empower a woman, the whole village and community develops.
+Let me state unequivocally that when you empower a woman, the whole village and community develop.
 If you do not invest in her skills and capacities as the changemaker, generations will suffer from hunger and malnutrition, as is evident today.

 To quote one woman leader “We do not allow even our neighbour’s child to sleep without food”.
 Therefore, the narrative of investing in women to end hunger is as clear as existence itself!